jacauc/WinLoginAudit/README.md

 To install, import the XML scheduled task and allow it to run as an administrative user.
 Point the powershell argument to the location of where you saved the .ps1 script file.

 Pull requests or improvement suggestions welcome as this is Beta code.

+More details on creating your own Telegram bot can be found at https://api.telegram.org